mlindgren/blog-archive/source/projects/mocap/index.markdown

 ## Previous Work

-Computer generation of movement is common in the entertainment industry, can be used for simulations, and explores the capabilities and natural limitations of the human body.
+Computer generation of movement is common in the entertainment industry.
+It often incorporates research into the natural capabilities and limitations of the human body can be used for a variety of types of simulations.
 Three overarching processes of movement generation exist: (Guo, 2012)

-- **Kinematics-based approaches** which depend on the artist to tune a body's poses, and rely on constraints to control the motion of the character.
-Closely tied to keyframe animation.
+- **Kinematics-based approaches** which depend on an artist to tune a body's poses, and rely on constraints to control the motion of the character.
+This is closely tied to keyframe animation.
 - **Dynamics-based approaches** which use physics to calculate realistic motions in response to external forces upon an object or body.
-  Dependent on constraints of joint motion, and often used in simulations.
+This is dependent on constraints of joint motion, and often used in simulations.
 - **Example-based approaches** drawing from motion captured databases to synthesize complex motions.
 Although the variety of possible motions is limited to the original set data, this method of motion generation often